Cantara/Whydah-StatisticsDashboard/src/main/resources/nuxt-spa/README.md

 ## Developing

-For the frontend to work correctly you need to build a java package that can answer our api calls:
+For the frontend to work correctly you need to build a java package that can answer our api calls.
+The first thing you'll need is an `application.properties`, ask @totto, @misterhuydo, or @roosta for the correct values depending on your development target.

 Start by cd to the root of this project, then build a java package

 ```bash